-For example: A new permission model was introduced for Team & Communication Sites, and the Team Site is connected to an Office 365 Group.
+For example: A new permission model was introduced for Team & Communication Sites, and the Team Site is connected to an Microsoft 365 Group.
 These two types of sites change the demand that we review and adapt our current governance strategy.
 Another important change impacting governance is the integration of Flow and PowerApps with SharePoint Lists & libraries.
 Without any control, end-users can create business workflows and mobile apps.
 We will be discussing more in future articles.

 I always wonder—how long are we going to keep talking about the Modern SharePoint Experience?
 It was introduced in May 2016!
 That’s over two years ago.
 Eventually, we’ll have to stop calling it Modern and just call it what it is: the SharePoint Experience.

 That said, we’ll probably keep using the term until the Classic Experience is fully deprecated.
 Mark my words: That day is inevitable.
 SharePoint Classic isn’t going to be around forever, I advise all companies to move, or start using, the Modern SharePoint Experience as soon as possible.
 The shortcomings have been reduced to such a level, the need for Classic SharePoint is almost gone.
 The advantages of mobiles, the ease of use it offers, and the SharePoint quick roll-out ensure businesses worldwide can benefit from the power of SharePoint within weeks rather than months.

 The full journey of Modern SharePoint experience is here.
 Keep an eye out for the following, upcoming, articles:

 - The SharePoint Modern Experience Is Here to Stay! (you are here)

 - SharePoint Modern Document Libraries